 In many IVF cases, more than one good embryo is obtained.
 Having many good embryos available allows fertility specialists to grade them and choose the best ones for transfer.
 But this also causes a common dilemma – how many embryos should be transferred?

 ] says about Single embryo vs. multiple embryos for transfer.
-Best practices and recommendations during this #IVFWEBINARS.
+Best practices and recommendations

 An embryo transfer – the background

-An embryo transfer is the last part of the fertility treatment.
+An embryo transfer is the last part of fertility treatment.
 The last – but also the most important one.
 Using ultrasound for accuracy, the doctor will pass a catheter through the woman’s cervix and into the womb.
 From there, the embryos are passed through the tube and placed into the endometrium.
-Dr Jessica García starts her presentation with explaining that an embryo transfer is quite a simple procedure that does not require anaesthesia.
-There are three types of embryo transfers: a single transfer or elective single transfer (when there is more than one embryo of good quality), a double transfer and a multiple transfer (when 3 or more embryos are transferred).
+Dr Jessica García starts her presentation by explaining that an embryo transfer is quite a simple procedure that does not require anaesthesia.
+There are three types of embryo transfers: a single transfer or elective single transfer (when there is more than one embryo of good quality), a double transfer and multiple transfers (when 3 or more embryos are transferred).
 Dr Garcia admits that in Spain, there is usually the choice between options 1 and 2.
 However, there are still countries that transfer more than 3 embryos.

 Improving embryo selection with long culture

 Dr García says there are almost 9 million babies born through IVF in the world today.
 This impressive number was achieved partially thanks to new technologies that have significantly improved the process of embryo selection.
 One of them is the so-called long culture.
-Culture is used to recreate the environment within the fallopian tube and uterus, so that embryos can grow just as they do in the human body.
+Culture is used to recreate the environment within the fallopian tube and uterus so that embryos can grow just as they do in the human body.
 Embryology labs have become capable of culturing embryos safely for longer periods of time – up to the stage of a blastocyst (day 5).
 Blastocysts, being embryos with the greatest potential, have more psychological synchronisation with the endometrium.
 They are the ones with activated genome and – what is more – they have a lower rate of early miscarriage when being transferred.
 Dr Garcia admits that only the hardest and strongest embryos can advance to the blastocyst stage.
 Thus, the latter is also the best stage to conduct genetic testing on embryos.

 Embryo vitrification as the solution

-Time lapse and higher rate of blastocysts
+Time-lapse and a higher rate of blastocysts

 PGS for chromosomally normal embryos

-Of all new technologies improving embryo selection, pre-implantation genetic screening (PGS) is of highest importance.
-In this procedure, cells taken from developing embryos during a biopsy are sent to the lab where they are assessed in terms of chromosomal euploidy.
+Of all new technologies improving embryo selection, pre-implantation genetic screening (PGS) is of the highest importance.
+In this procedure, cells taken from developing embryos during a biopsy are sent to the lab, where they are assessed in terms of chromosomal euploidy.
 PGS helps to select chromosomally healthy embryos and, as a result, increases the chances of a healthy baby.
 Thanks to this technology, it is possible to reduce the risk of miscarriage and increase the chance of pregnancy per transfer.
 Additionally, doctors can reduce the duration of treatments and the number of cycles to achieve pregnancy.

 However, Dr Garcia stresses that PGS is not indicated for everyone.
 It should be considered mainly by women over 37 years old, patients who suffered from two or more miscarriages or those who previously had a genetically abnormal pregnancy.
 It is also a good idea for people who underwent multiple IVF cycles with no successful outcomes.